A reader asked:

 You should have reported overtime and bonuses to your IVA firm during the year if they exceeded 10% of your normal take-home pay.
 If you didn’t do this at the time, this will be looked at in the annual review and you may now owe some money for last year, typically 50% of the amount over the 10% you are allowed.
 If you had put that money aside, you can simply pay it.
 If not, your IVA term may be extended by some extra months to allow you to pay the extra.

-If overall your expenses have gone down, this increases the amount of “surplus income” you have in the same way that a pay increase does.
+If overall your expenses have gone down, this increases the amount of “surplus income” you have in the same way that a pay increase does. this can happen if you were single but now someone else is living with you and sharing the household bills.

 This comes as an unpleasant surprise to some people who thought they just had to make the “agreed payments” for the five years of their IVA.
 It should have been explained to you before the IVA started – it probably was, but you may have thought it wasn’t important small print.